scalacenter/course-management-tools/docs/reference-config.md

 A list of files or folders that contain exercise specific "Read me" information, such as exercise instructions, reading materials, images, etc.

+> NOTE: even though settings `test-code-folders` and `read-me-files` are different,
+> settings, the files and folders they refer to are handled in exactly the same way:
+> they are automatically pulled in when moving between exercises.
+As such, one could
+> do with just putting all test code folders (or files) and readme files (or folders)
+> in one of the two settings.
+The reason for splitting them across two settings is
+> to arrange them according to their utilisation.

 ### cmt-studentified-dont-touch